davsjo/core-issue-tracker/README.md

 You need a personal Github token in order to query the github API [authenticate to the API over Basic Authentication](https://developer.github.com/v3/auth/#basic-authentication).

-Create a personal token with at least public_repo scope
+Create a [personal token](https://github.com/settings/tokens) with at least public_repo scope

 ## Create personalized service configuration

-# Copy the (config-example.js) file and rename to config.js.
+1. Copy the (config-example.js) file and rename to config.js.
-# Copy your newly created Github token into the githubToken
+2. Copy your newly created Github token into the githubToken

+## Install all necessary packages

+`npm install`

+# Execution

+`npm run start`